sampadkar21/PicInspector/README.md

 PicInspector is a comprehensive tool for evaluating image quality through AI-driven caption generation and quantitative scoring.
 This repository contains Jupyter notebooks demonstrating training and inference pipelines for two key components:

-- **Caption Generation:** Uses a fine-tuned vision-language model (based on SmolLM) to generate detailed textual descriptions of image quality aspects like sharpness, noise, and overall aesthetics.
+- **Caption Generation:** Uses a fine-tuned vision-language model (based on SmolVLM) to generate detailed textual descriptions of image quality aspects like sharpness, noise, and overall aesthetics.
-- **Score Generation:** Employs a multi-task model built on DINOv2 to predict numerical scores for quality attributes (e.g., MOS, brightness) and classify scene categories (e.g., landscape, indoor).
+- **Score Generation:** Employs a multi-task model built on DINOv2 to predict numerical scores for quality attributes (e.g., Image Score, brightness) and classify scene categories (e.g., landscape, indoor).

 The project leverages datasets like QGround-100K and SPAQ-10K for training and evaluation, including MOS scores, attribute labels, and scene categories.
 Evaluation includes metrics like ROUGE for captions and loss functions for regression/classification tasks.